odedia/tap-install-inner-loop/workshop/content/exercises/05-Deployment.md

 * Username: ```admin```
 * password ```{{ ENV_HARBOR_PASSWORD }}```

-Once you are logged in, click on **vrabbi** in the Projects list, and then click on the **vrabbi/java-web-app** repo.
-You will see artifacts for the java-web-app application.
+Once you are logged in, click on **apps** in the Projects list, and then click on **apps/java-web-app-{{ session_namespace }}** .
+You will see artifacts for the Spring Sesors application.
 If you want to verify which image is yours, you can check the sha256 for your container image with this command:

 ```execute
 kp image list